Ed Lauter

-Edward Matthew Lauter Jr. (/ˈlɔːtər/ LAW-tər; October 30, 1938 – October 16, 2013) was an American actor and stand-up comedian.
-He appeared in more than 200 films and TV series episodes in a career that spanned over 40 years.
+Edward Matthew Lauter Jr. (/ˈlɔːtər/ LAW-tər; October 30, 1938 – October 16, 2013) was an American actor.
+He appeared in more than 200 film and television productions in a career that spanned over 40 years, often in character roles as police officers, military men, and other "heavies".

-Early life
+Early life and education

 Lauter was born and raised in Long Beach, New York, the son of Edward Matthew Lauter and Sally Lee, a 1920s Broadway actress and dancer.
 He was of German and Irish descent.

 After graduating from high school, he majored in English Literature in college and received a B.A. degree in 1961 from the C.W.
 Post campus of Long Island University.
 While in college, he played basketball.
 Lauter served for two years in the U.S. Army.

 Career

-Lauter's first acting role was a small part in the Broadway production of The Great White Hope, a boxing drama, in 1968.
-Before that, he was a stand-up comedian.
+Prior to his acting career, Lauter was a stand-up comedian.
+Lauter's first acting role was a small part in the Broadway production of The Great White Hope in 1968.
 His screen acting debut was in a 1971 episode of the television series Mannix.
 His first theatrical film role was in the Western Dirty Little Billy in 1972.

 As a character actor, Lauter was known for his 6'2" height and balding looks.
 He starred with Bruce Dern, Barbara Harris, Karen Black, and William Devane in Alfred Hitchcock's final film, Family Plot.
 Hitchcock was impressed by Lauter and asked him to play a major role in the romantic espionage thriller he planned as his next film; the director's failing health and eventual death in 1980 meant that The Short Night never went into production.

 Lauter appeared in many films, including half a dozen in 1972 alone.
-Among his most prominent film roles were The Longest Yard (a.k.a.
-The Mean Machine) (1974), Breakheart Pass (1975), King Kong (1976), Magic (1978), Death Hunt (1981), Timerider (1982), Cujo (1983), Death Wish 3 (1985), My Blue Heaven (1990), The Rocketeer (1991), Seraphim Falls (2006), and The Artist (2011).
+Among his most prominent film roles were The Longest Yard (1974), Breakheart Pass (1975), King Kong (1976), Magic (1978), Death Hunt (1981), Timerider (1982), Cujo (1983), Death Wish 3 (1985), My Blue Heaven (1990), The Rocketeer (1991), Seraphim Falls (2006), and The Artist (2011).

-Lauter's television appearances included the role as the villain sheriff Martin Stillman in the How the West Was Won TV series, and guest-performances on The New Land, Psych, The X-Files (as Mulder's childhood hero, Gemini astronaut Col. Marcus Aurelius Belt in the season 1 episode "Space"), The Streets of San Francisco (on the series debut episode), Kojak, The A-Team, Miami Vice (season 3 episode 6 Shadow in the Dark), Magnum, P.I. (episode Operation Silent Night), Booker, Charmed, Highlander: The Series, Law & Order, Star Trek: The Next Generation (as Lt.
+Lauter's television appearances included the role as the villain sheriff Martin Stillman in How the West Was Won TV series, and guest-performances on The New Land, Psych, The X-Files (as Mulder's childhood hero, Gemini astronaut Col. Marcus Aurelius Belt in the season 1 episode "Space"), The Streets of San Francisco (on the series debut episode), Kojak, The A-Team, Miami Vice (season 3 episode 6 Shadow in the Dark), Magnum, P.I. (episode Operation Silent Night), Booker, Charmed, Highlander: The Series, Law & Order, Star Trek: The Next Generation (as Lt.
 Cmdr.
 Albert in the season 5 episode "The First Duty"), The Equalizer, The Waltons, and ER (with a recurring role as Fire Captain Dannaker).